jbaxx/growth-hack-2020/README.md

 ```

 ## Part II.
 Unix Pipes
-Unix pipes are are mechanisms to transform and communicate data between processes, similar to what Data Engineers do in the Cloud systems.
+Unix pipes are are mechanisms to transform and pass data between processes, similar to what Data Engineers do in the Cloud systems.
 The pipe is called using the `|` symbol.

 ### Your first pipe
-Let's print a message like we did before, and then pipe it to another process
+Let's print a message like we did before, and then pipe (send) it to another process
-1. Echo the message
+1. Print a message
-2. Pass it to a pipe `|`
-3. Let the pipe send it to `tr` which will transform it into uppercase
+2. With a pipe `|` send it to `tr`, which will transform lowercase letters it into uppercase
 ```
 echo Hola! | tr a-z A-Z
 ```